pytbyte/alx-higher_level_programming/0x09-python-everything_is_object/README.md

 # 0x09.
 Python - Everything is object

-## learning objectives to know and understand:
+## learning objective is to know and understand:

 * Why Python programming is awesome
 * What is an object